CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 And people and authors were a bit reluctant to deal with that process.

-CVE are not a sign of bad quality or maintenance of a code, but a professionnal way of tagging and tacking a vulnerability, also proving the importance of the concerned code.
+CVE are not a sign of bad quality or maintenance of a code, but a professionnal way of tagging and tracking a vulnerability, also proving the importance of the concerned code.

 ### Vulnerable Spreadsheet Parsing modules
-Start of the year was marked by vulnerabilities reported for [Spreadsheet::ParseExcel](https://metacpan.org/pod/Spreadsheet::ParseExcel)
+Start of the year was marked by vulnerabilities reported for [Spreadsheet::ParseExcel](https://metacpan.org/pod/Spreadsheet::ParseExcel).

 - [CVE-2023-7101: Spreadsheet::ParseExcel arbitrary code execution vulnerability](https://security.metacpan.org/2024/02/10/vulnerable-spreadsheet-parsing-modules.html#cve-2023-7101-spreadsheetparseexcel-arbitrary-code-execution-vulnerability)
 - [CVE-2024-22368: Spreadsheet::ParseXLSX denial of service vulnerability](https://security.metacpan.org/2024/02/10/vulnerable-spreadsheet-parsing-modules.html#cve-2024-22368-spreadsheetparsexlsx-denial-of-service-vulnerability)